nomics-crypto/nomics-platform/README.md

 npx nomics-platform audit https://path-to-your-api-root
 ```

-If data functionality needs to be audited prior to all metadata being available, you can used the `NOMICS_PLATFORM_RELAX`
+If data functionality needs to be audited prior to all metadata being available, you can use the `NOMICS_PLATFORM_RELAX`
 environment variable to temporarily relax requirements for description length, logo URL, and location.

 ```bash